-Overall, the Electric Utility Fund performed close to expectations in the second quarter for both revenues and expenses.
-There was a slight increase in purchased power cost compared to 2017 figures, which is partially offset through the Purchased Power Adjustment (PPA).
+Overall the Electric Utility Fund performed close to expectations in the second quarter for both revenues and expenses.
+There was a slight increase in the purchased power cost compared to 2017 figures, driven by an increase in the wholesale rate, which is partially offset through the Purchased Power Adjustment (PPA).

-- Revenues are at \$79.3 million, which is 46.4% of the annual budget and is 5.3% higher than 2017 through six months. - Expenses are at \$68.5 million, which is 42.5% of the annual budget and is 3.7% higher than 2017 through six months.
+- Revenues stand at \$79.3 million, which is 46.4% of the annual budget and 5.3% higher than 2017 - Expenses stand at are at \$68.5 million, which is 42.5% of the annual budget and is 3.7% higher than 2017.